-Every restaurant / cafe / brasserie has to show their menu for anyone to see from outside, stand at the entrance or on the terrace until you have caught the eye of a waiter who will take you to your seat.
-(If you just plonk yourself down at the nearest available seats you could be sitting there until hell freezes over because no one will admit that they have the responsibility of serving you.)
+Every restaurant / cafe / brasserie has to put their menu outside for everyone to see.
+Stand at the entrance or on the terrace until you've caught the eye of a waiter who will take you to your seat.
+(If you just plonk yourself down in the nearest available seats you could be sitting there until hell freezes over because no one will admit that they have the responsibility of serving you.)